-Board Diversity
+Board Diversity of Experience and Background

 The drive to live and work with integrity is embedded in who we are as a company.
 Our culture of respect and excellence goes hand in hand with high standards of ethics, transparency and accountability.
-Our commitment to diversity begins with the Rexford Board.
+Our commitment to inclusion and talent begins with the Rexford Board.
 Our Board believes that diverse perspectives contribute to the effective decision-making that drives long-term value.
 Below presents a snapshot of the composition of our Board immediately following the Annual Meeting.